reklab/eyelid_tracking/README.md

 Codes for eye_lid tracking application developed in Guy Tsor's master's thesis.
 Github @guyts.

+The code in this library contains two very different approaches to eyelid tracking - one (implemented in MATLAB) uses the active contour algorithm to track contours throuhout a video, while the other (implemented in Python) uses a transfer learning framework (DeepLabCut 2) to train a classifier to track the eye in a video recording.

 # DeepLabCut installation and setup on a Windows 10 environment